RAI-SCC/torch_blue/paper/paper.md

 2. Flexibility and extensibility as required for research and exploration

 \autoref{overview} gives an overview of user-facing components. \autoref{code} and
-\ref{design_graph} how an application sample and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.
+\ref{design_graph} show an application example and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.

 ![Overview of the major components of `torch_bayesian` and corresponding non-Bayesian